What If My Apartment Building Gets a New Owner?

 That answer could depend on your existing lease or your city or state's landlord-tenant laws.
 Here are some possible concerns you should be aware of as a renter if your apartment complex gets a new owner.
 This applies for renting a single-family home as well, in case you are wondering why a real estate agent put a sign outside your house.

 The Law of the Lease

-However, if your lease doesn't specifically address what happens if the property is transferred to a new owner and your lease term hasn't expired, neither the current nor any future landlord can terminate the lease or change any conditions (like the amount of month's rent or security deposit) without your consent until the end of your lease term.
+However, if your lease doesn't specifically address what happens if the rental property is transferred to a new owner and your lease term hasn't expired, neither the current nor any future landlord can terminate the lease or change any conditions (like the amount of month's rent or security deposit) without your consent until the end of your lease term.
 But if the lease ends, your new owner can ask you to sign new terms, like agreeing to a one-year lease or long-term lease instead of a month-to-month lease.

 The Law of the Land

-While your lease will normally determine what happens if your apartment building is sold or transferred, local or state laws might have something else to say on the matter.
-If your rental unit is rent-controlled, you can't be evicted or have your rent raised just because the unit changes hands.
-If it is sold and is going to convert to condos though or the owner is going to move in (i.e., in San Francisco), that might be another matter.
+While your lease will normally determine what happens to you if your apartment building is sold or transferred, local or state laws might have something else to say on the matter.
+If your rental unit is subject to a local rent-control ordinance, you cannot face eviction or have your rent payments raised just because the unit changes hands.
+If the old landlord sells and the new landlord is going to convert the apartment complex to condos, however, or the owner is going to move in (i.e., in San Francisco), that might be another matter.

 Meeting with a lawyer can help you understand your options and how to best protect your rights.
 Visit our attorney directory to find a lawyer near you who can help.